Formal Analysis of EDHOC Key Establishment for Constrained IoT Devices

 An access control solution for a nuclear power-plant may need to log who is passing through a door, whereas it may be undesirable for, say, a coffee machine to log a list of users along with their coffee preferences.
-Via this simple thought experiment, we realized that the \mSpec{} did not consider non-repudiation.
-In response, the authors of the \mSpec{} added a paragraph about which methods provided which types of (non)-repudiation~\cite{selander-lake-edhoc-01}.
+Via this simple thought experiment, we realized that the \mSpec{} did not consider the concept of (non)-repudiation.
+In response, the authors of the \mSpec{} added a paragraph discussing how different methods relate to (non)-repudiation.